Compare student car insurance quotes

 Student car insurance coverage is identical to the car insurance policies for older and more experienced drivers.
-The same types of coverage are mandatory and/or offered, including:
+The same types of coverage are mandatory, including:

 - Third-party liability (mandatory in all provinces): Protects you in the event that you are responsible for injuring someone on the road or for damaging their property.

 - Accident benefits: Gives you medical and rehabilitation expense coverage if you’re in an accident.
 Depending on the policy, a loss of income benefit may also be available if you cannot work due to the collision.
 (Funeral costs are also available, if needed.)

 - Uninsured motorist: Covers you if you are hit either by a driver without insurance or a driver who cannot be identified (hit and run).